For discerning adventurers...

 Tour Operator Ride and Seek Bike Tours

-Split into 3 stages, each a week long, the 3 Islands Tour is a journey through the history, food, architecture and traditions of these Mediterranean jewels.
-The exceptional diversity of the islands is represented through the numerous civilizations and cultures that have left their mark, the amazing gastronomic variations, the strikingly rugged interior landscapes paired with stunning coastlines of white beaches and emerald waters, and locals with an incredibly strong sense of place.
+Split into 3 stages, each a week-long, the 3 Islands Tour is a journey through the history, food, architecture, and traditions of these Mediterranean jewels — two iconic Italian islands and one French island.
+The exceptional diversity of the islands is represented through the numerous civilisations and cultures that have left their mark, the amazing gastronomic variations, the strikingly rugged interior landscapes paired with stunning coastlines of white beaches and emerald waters, and locals with an incredibly strong sense of place.
 The Mediterranean charm is truly at the heart of this tour.

 We ride from North to South beginning with Corsica, home of Napoleon.
-It's mountainous North contrasts beautifully with idyllic beaches and fishing villages.
-From here we head to Sardinia ' land of towering cliffs, beach coves and unique history.
-Then finally to Sicily where rolling farmland, volcanoes and stunning coastline is littered by classical sites in exceptional settings.
+Its mountainous north contrasts beautifully with idyllic beaches and fishing villages.
+From here we head to Sardinia, a land of towering cliffs, beach coves, and unique history.
+Then, finally, to Sicily where rolling farmland, volcanoes, and stunning coastline is littered with classical sites in exceptional settings.

-This tour is in the process of being scouted but the general route is already set.
 We will ride down the west coast of Corsica which is the more picturesque and less busy side.
 We will end the first week in the stunning village of Bonifacio.
-From here we will sail across to Italy and Sardinia.
-Our ride down Sardinia will take us along the west coast which holds more Phoenician significance and is our preferred cycling route too.
-Our destination is Cagliari from where we will catch the overnight ferry to Sicily and its atmospheric capital Palermo.
-The ride through Sicily will focus on the southern part of the island as we head towards Catania which marks the end of our ride.
+From here, we will sail across to Italy and Sardinia.
+Our cycling tour through Sardinia will take us along the west coast as it holds more Phoenician significance and it is also our preferred cycling route.
+Our destination is Cagliari from where we will catch the overnight ferry to Sicily and its atmospheric capital: Palermo.
+The cycling tour through Sicily will focus on the southern part of the island as we head towards Catania which marks the end of our ride.

 Hannibal - Barcelona to Rome Epic